Technical Analysis officially died on April 21st, 1982, the day stock index futures first appeared on the Chicago Mercantile Exchange.

 (Also called "reversion to the extreme")

-Investopedia has a decent definition of mean reversion.
+Investopedia has a decent definition of mean reversion here.

-If you understand this one fundamental principle, you can really clean up.
+And by understanding this one fundamental principle alone, you can really clean up.

 But that doesn’t mean you can’t beat it.

-You’ve just been following the wrong advice from the wrong people, listening to “pros” that got their ideas from theories that died 36 years ago.
+You’ve just been following the wrong advice from the wrong people, listening to “pros” that got their ideas from theories that died decades ago.